 “It doesn’t have to be that individual who is identified as a Lynch carrier, but it could have been other generations of their family having endometrial cancer, colon cancer, pancreatic cancer or other cancers associated with Lynch syndrome,” Dr. Baloun said.
 “That history provides the clue that a patient might be a carrier for Lynch, and we should consider genetic testing.”

 Although it’s the most common hereditary cancer syndrome, Dr. Baloun said Lynch is still underestimated.
 It isn’t well known and it could have been affecting families for decades.

 Because no gene therapies exist for Lynch syndrome, it is fought through identification of genetic mutations.
 Aggressive screening and potential surgical intervention fight the developing cancer.

 “When somebody gets diagnosed with Lynch syndrome, it really comes down to screening,” Dr. Baloun said.
 “For example, if a woman with a family history of Lynch syndrome is referred to me, we start screening for colonoscopy in her 20s.
 And then we do upper endoscopies every two years and colonoscopy every year.
 It’s really intense screening as opposed to an average person.”

 The key for providers is drawing distinctions between potentially linked inherited cancer syndromes versus cancers of the colon that are more sporadic.
-These non-inherited cancers are far more common, comprising 70 to 80 percent of cancers of the colon.
-The remaining 20 to 30 percent can be traced back to hereditary cancer syndromes affecting the colon, of which Lynch is the most common.
+These non-inherited cancers are far more common, comprising 70-80% of cancers of the colon.
+The remaining 20-30% can be traced back to hereditary cancer syndromes affecting the colon, of which Lynch is the most common.

 - Colorectal cancer screening: Check out the options